Pastors find a role ministering to young men swept up in El Salvador's crackdown on gangs | KRDO

 After arriving in El Salvador, MS-13 took control of over roughly half the territory and Barrio 18 most of the rest.
 A few spots were considered neutral.

-Many Salvadorans were forced to internalize unwritten rules, such as avoiding enemy neighborhoods, dressing according to gang standards and paying extortion demands to survive.
+Many Salvadorans were affected by this territorial division and were forced to internalize unwritten rules, such as avoiding enemy neighborhoods, dressing according to gang standards and paying extortion demands to survive.

 About 5,000 people were released after the government failed to link them to criminal groups, according to official records.